SRAX - Consensus Indicates Potential 93.8% Upside

-SRAX found using ticker (SRAX) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 6 and 4 and has a mean target at 5.
-With the stocks previous close at 2.58 this would indicate that there is a potential upside of 93.8%.
-There is a 50 day moving average of 2.74 and the 200 day MA is 2.62.
+SRAX found using ticker (SRAX) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 6 and 4 with the average target price sitting at 5.
+With the stocks previous close at 2.58 this is indicating there is a potential upside of 93.8%.
+The 50 day moving average now sits at 2.74 and the 200 moving average now moves to 2.62.
 The company has a market capitalisation of $44m.
-Visit the company website at: http://www.srax.com
+Find out more information at: http://www.srax.com

 SRAX, a digital marketing and data technology company, provides tools to reach consumers with marketing and advertising communication in the United States.
 The company’s machine learning technology analyzes marketing data to identify core consumers and their characteristics across marketing channels.
 It also offers SRAX IR, software as a service (Saas) that enables companies to understand their shareholder base through the tracking of holdings, the management of investor contact information, and identification of trends in the purchase and sale of issuer’s securities; and BIGToken platform, a consumer data management platform where consumers rewarded for providing and verifying their data and completing activities within the platform.
 The company provides data management, audience optimization and recognition, multi-channel and omni channel media, and marketing services.
 The company markets and sells its services through its in-house sales team, as well as through industry specific events.
 The company was formerly known as Social Reality and changed its name to SRAX in August 2019.
 SRAX was founded in 2009 and is headquartered in Los Angeles, California.